Bluetooth Tracking Devices

 On the other hand, a Bluetooth tag cannot track an item in real time to geo-locate it.
 The tag will only tell where the last place it had access to the tracking tag.
 The Bluetooth tracker and its companion app are proximity-based technology, which is different from GPS tracking technology.

 So for instance, you were on a business trip and returned to your suite after a long day of conferences, only to find you had left your computer bag with computer at the last conference you attended.
 Don't panic too much.
 Return to the conference hall and pull out your smart phone.
 Scan the conference hall and listen for the trackers bleeps.
 Ah, there you go.
 The case and hopefully the computer are somewhere in the hall.
-Following the beeps, which grow louder the closer you come closer to its target leads you to the row and seat.
-There's the bag and thankfully the computer.
-You can now return to your suite and log on to your favorite online us casino site to play a few games of slots while waiting for your heart to stop beating so fast.
+Following the beeps, which grow louder the closer you com us casino site to play a few games of slots while waiting for your heart to stop beating so fast.
 Online slots are fun and actually relaxing after that scare.
 Perhaps as the evening continues you'll get in a few of games of Caribbean Draw Poker or Caribbean Hold'Em Poker.
-Nothing like some good old Las Vegas style casino games to settle the nerves.
+Nothing like some good old LAs Vegas style casino games to settle the nerves.
 And now you have another Bluetooth tracker "Saved the Day" story to tell your friends.
+And I did tell my business partner as we were in a cab going to visit a potential client who needed some Zendesk customization.
+He had thought he had the chops to setup all the great features Zendesk has to offer.
+But quickly realized (or perhaps it wasn't so quickly) that he was way in over his head when it came to utilizing the incredible Macro options in Zendesk.
+Macros are some of the most useful and essential tools for building a support system that works for a business.
+A solid macro framework with excellent content can reduce costs and increase customer satisfaction, which leads to repeat customers.
+We knew were the right team to help him and his business.
+We just had to convince this business owner.
+Update: Our pitch was sucessful just as the Bluetooth tracker was for the misplaced computer story.

 Is A Bluetooth Tracker For Me?